Power of Attorney Form Template, Free Download 2026

 Principal and Agent Identification

 The form must identify the principal (the person granting authority) and the agent (the person receiving authority) by full legal name, date of birth, and current residential address.
 Include at least one successor agent who can step in if the primary agent is unable or unwilling to serve.
-Ambiguity in identification is one of the most common reasons financial institutions reject a power of attorney form.
+Ambiguity in identification is one of the most common reasons financial institutions reject a power of attorney form PDF.

 Grant of Authority Clause